fenago/kubernetes-course/md/Lab_4.md

     need to set the header to
     `'Content-Type: application/yaml'`.
 3. Include the spec of the object to be created.
-As you learned in the previous two chapters, each API resource is persisted in the etcd as an API object, which is defined by a YAML spec/manifest file.
+As you learned in the previous two labs, each API resource is persisted in the etcd as an API object, which is defined by a YAML spec/manifest file.
 To create an object, you need to use the `--data` flag to pass the YAML manifest to the API server so that it can persist it